Vaping Laws in Canada – Everything You Need to Know

 Vaping Products Labelling and Packaging

-The Vaping Products Labelling and Packaging Regulations (VPLPR) consist of two parts:
+The Vaping Products Labelling and Packaging Regulations (VPLPR) impose strict rules to ensure consumer safety and awareness.
+Key requirements include:

 Nicotine Concentration